The information in this section is for the academic year 2023/2024.

 - Pupils are generally taught one to one but on occasion can be taught with other pupils in small groups.

-- On admission, an ‘All About Me profile‘ is completed to gain an understanding of the pupil’s needs and interests.
+- On admission, an ‘About Me profile‘ is completed to gain an understanding of the pupil’s needs and interests.

 - We work closely with the home school, parents and medical professionals to gather information relevant to the individual to enable a successful transition into The Christie School.

-- We facilitiate a pupils home school work across a broad range of National Curriculum subjects
+- We facilitiate a pupils home school work across a broad range of National Curriculum subjects.

 The School at Galaxy House

 - Pupils at Galaxy House are taught in 2 groups depending on their age, ability and medical condition.
-There are five lessons in the school day with planned breaks and meal times.
+There are five lessons in the school day with planned protected breaks and meal times.

-- On admission, an ‘All About Me profile‘ is completed to gain an understanding of the pupil’s needs and interests.
+- On admission, an ‘About Me profile‘ is completed to gain an understanding of the pupil’s needs and interests.
 We work closely with the home school, parents and medical professionals to gather information relevant to the individual to enable a successful transition into Galaxy House.
 A mental health assessment is completed on admission to the school.
 The results of this assessment support intervention, teaching adaptations and approaches which will support pupil progress and inform the Care Programme Approach (CPA) meetings where a multi-disciplinary team meets to discuss the progress of individual pupils.

 - We teach pupils a broad range of National Curriculum subjects with an aim to ensure pupils have opportunities to continue with their learning whilst being supported to manage challenges around their mental health.